MicrosoftDocs/sql-docs/docs/advanced-analytics/python/what-is-revoscalepy.md

 ## Supported functions and data types

-This sections lists the Python data types and new Python functions supported in the **revoscalepy** module.
+This section lists the Python data types and new Python functions supported in the **revoscalepy** module.

 > [!IMPORTANT]
 > This list describes functionality available in the SQL Server 2017 CTP 2.0 release.
 Some additional functions might be included in subsequent updates, but have not been extensively tested.